-One way to help you stay clutter free is to rent a storage bin for all your items from your renovation room.
-This allows you to create dedicated space for yourself instead of having to fit an additional room full of items throughout your useable living space.
+One way to help you stay clutter-free is to rent a storage bin for all your items from your renovation room.
+This allows you to create a dedicated space for yourself instead of having to fit an additional room full of items throughout your useable living space.

 Farmhouse Living’s advice: Make a dedicated safe space for yourself and create a sanctuary during long renovations.
 It’ll help ease the stress and anxiety of the situation.